No pedicure appointment, no problem! These easy steps are all it takes to whip feet and nails into sandal-ready shape with our at-home pedicure tips

-5 Shaky hands?
-Fix mistakes with this neat tip – after painting each toe, dip an angled make-up brush into nail polish remover and trace it around nails to clean up any polish that’s spread onto skin.
+6. If you have shaky hands, fix mistakes with this neat tip – after painting each toe, dip an angled make-up brush into nail polish remover and trace it around nails to clean up any polish that’s spread onto skin.

-Words: Dulcie Emerson
+Words: Dulcie Emerson and Sarah Lafarge